 I might sound like a devil’s advocate, arguing on behalf of Fear.
 Maybe I am.
 But not in totality.
-I don’t, for one, believe that fear, especially the irrational ones, should always influence our decisions.
-But sometimes, they must, particularly the ones that carry the voice of reason.
+I don’t, for one, believe that fear, especially the irrational ones, should be allowed to influence our decisions.
+But sometimes, we should listen to our fears, particularly the ones that carry the voice of reason.
 In short, all fears are not good.
 But not all are bad either.

 Now, imagine a world where there is no fear.
 Can you believe what all a human being will do if he acts fearlessly all the time?
 We may not realise it in our day-to-day life, but it’s fear that makes us apply the brakes while driving; stops us from executing those heinous thoughts about someone; prevents one from getting into extra-marital situations; helps us stay a good person; ensures we stay disciplined and courteous… In fact, I could go to the extent of saying that fear plays a salient role in keeping us human.

 By now you must be wondering what’s the connection with handwriting analysis.
 After all, this website is about is about handwriting analysis and it will be waste of your time if I am unable to establish a connection between all this gyan and graphology.
 So, here it is:

 It’s untenable to deny that many times in our lives, we all have been guided by a strange fear of looking bad.
 We stick to the right path because we don’t want others to think of us in a wrong way.
-That’s also a kind of fear that stops us from doing things that are morally inappropriate.
+That’s also a kind of fear, which stops us from doing things that are morally inappropriate.
 This is not a debilitating fear; it’s rather benign.
 Perhaps the kind Wordsworth talks about.